 For instance, TOMS shoes is a footwear manufacturer that pledged to donate some amount of the revenue from every sale for a good cause.

 TOMS strategy has impacted over 100 million lives since the beginning of 2006, and they continue to strive for global impact by giving back to society.

-Knowing these 6 branding strategy tips that are utilized by most branding businesses allows your company to communicate more effectively with your target market and as a result boost engagement with them and obtain valuable feedback that you'll be able to use in the future.
+Knowing and implementing these 6 branding strategy tips that are utilized by most branding businesses will allow your company to communicate more effectively with your target market and as a result boost engagement with them and obtain valuable feedback that you'll be able to use in the future.